patinnc/patinnc.github.io/README.md

     - See a [screen shot of event with callstack](images/hover_callstack.png).
 This shows the callstack info as well.
 - unlimited zooming in to nanosec level and zooming back out.
     - there are probably orders of magnitude more points to plot than pixels so more data is displayed as you zoom in.
     - See a [screen shot of zooming at microsecond level](images/zoom_1.png).
-This shows the callstack for context switch where spin.x is blocked by doing virtual memory operation and going idle.
+This shows the callstack for sched_switch event where spin.x is blocked by doing memory mapping operation and going idle.
 The 'cpu busy' chart shows 'going idle' as blank.
 - panning at any level
 - a 'small squashed' picture of the full chart is put below each chart with a slider bar so you can navigate around the chart when you are zooming/panning
+    - See a [screen shot of panning](images/pan_1.png).
+This shows the panning the 'cpu busy' chart to T=0.55-2.67 seconds.
+The relative time and absolute begin time is highlighed in the left red box.
+The end time is highlighted in the right red box.
+The relative position on the slider is shows by the middle red box.
 - charts can be zoomed individually or charts with the same file_tag can be linked so that zooming/panning 1 chart changes the interval of all the charts with the same file_tag
 - hovering on a chart legend entry highlights that line.
 - clicking on a chart legend entry toggles the visibility of that line.